-In the US, the FDA is responsible for protecting the public health by assuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation’s food supply, cosmetics, and products that merit radiation.
-In other parts of the world, there are similar regulators with similar goals such as the European Medicines Agency in Europe.
+In the U.S., the FDA is responsible for protecting the public health by assuring the safety, efficacy and security of human and veterinary drugs, biological products, medical devices, our nation’s food supply, cosmetics, and products that emit radiation.
+In other parts of the world, similar regulators exist with similar goals, such as the European Medicines Agency.

-The FDA is also responsible for advancing the public health by helping to speed innovations that make medicines more effective, safer, and more affordable and by helping the public get the accurate, science-based information they need to use medicines to maintain and improve their health.
+The FDA is also responsible for advancing public health by helping to speed innovations that make medicines more effective, safer and more affordable, and by helping members of the public get the accurate, science-based information they need to use medicines to maintain and improve their health.

 A specific example of this communication is FDA’s MedWatch alert program.
 This program provides timely new safety information on human drugs, medical devices, vaccines and other biologics.
 The alerts contain actionable information that may impact both treatment and diagnostic choices for health care providers and patients.